nasa/cumulus/docs/lambda_versioning.md

 where X is the number of previous versions you wish to retain.

-This feature allows a variable number of retained lambdas, however due to CF and current implementation constraints, that number is fairly limited.
+This feature allows a variable number of retained lambdas, however due to CloudFormation limits and current implementation constraints, that number is fairly limited.

 The ```WorkflowLambdaVersions``` sub-template is constrained to 200 total resources, in addition to only being able to output 60 aliases back to the master template.
 As such, the limit on the template is: